Diabetes (Type 2 Diabetes)

 |Less than 180 mg/dL

 HbA1c/A1c is also used to give an average blood glucose level over the past three months.
-Target A1c for people with diabetes should be less than 7% for more people.
+Target A1c for most people with diabetes should be less than 7%.

 |Less than 5.7%